 Once the outer jacket has been removed, you will see 4 twisted pairs of wires (a total of 8 wires) inside the Ethernet cable.
 The wires are color coded with 4 being solid colors, and 4 with a white stripe around the color.
 In order to successfully punch down the cables into the patch panel, you need to gently untwist the pairs and spread them out so that the 8 wires can be individually worked work with.

-Step5.
-Place all the 8 wires into the 110 style connectors of the patch panel in the patch panels outlet that is used to receive the incoming cables.
-You will see the color code labels on the patch panel.
-Match al cables to the corresponding color in the “B” color scheme.
+Place all 8 wires into the 110 style connector of the patch panel in the patch panel outlet that is used to receive the incoming cables.
+You will see the color code labels on the patch panel, that indicates which wire is to be placed into which connector pin.

-Step6.
-Use a 110 punch down tool to firmly press down on each wire to make sure it is grasped by both sets of teeth of the insulation displacement connector.
-Punch down tool is with a cutting edge, you can use it to cut the excess wire of the Ethernet cables during the pushing process.
+Use a 110 punch down tool to firmly press down on each wire so that it is grasped by both sets of teeth of the insulation displacement connector.
+Punch down tool with a cutting edge, you can use it to cut the excess wire of the Ethernet cables during the pushing process.

-Step7.
 This step is optional but recommended.
-Mark the terminated incoming cables with a label indicating where the cables is from with the room or floor numbers.
-It will help you locate the system problems precisely or handing the futures upgrading projects.
+Mark the terminated incoming cables with a label indicating where the cables are from with the room or floor numbers, which will help you locate the system problems precisely.

 Now you can plug a short patch cable from the desired port on the patch panel to the closely located hub or switch.
-The other end of the wire would be terminated at a wall socket (sometimes called a drop).
+The other end of the wire would be terminated at a wall socket.